GRAPHIC-Take Five: Recession talk justified? Follow the data | Business

 A deluge of data from across major economies comes at a pivotal moment in the debate over whether central banks are jacking up interest rates into a potentially sharp global growth slowdown.
 And with jittery investors dumping risk assets en masse, what comes next after a crypto-currency rout is also in focus.

-Friday's existing home sales data could show just how quickly rising mortgage rates are cooling the housing market.
+Friday's existing-home sales data could show just how quickly rising mortgage rates are cooling the housing market.
 The Fed's determination to contain inflation has fuelled hard landing worries.
-The S&P 500 is set for its worst year since 2008 -- any signs the economy is weathering higher rates would be welcome relief.
+The S&P 500 is set for its worst year since 2008 -- any signs the economy is weathering higher rates would be a welcome relief.

 2/CRYPTO CRASH Cryptocurrency aficionados and observers alike will be watching for the fallout of a spectacular price collapse.